mapmanager/mapmanager.github.io/_posts/2015-04-18-annotating-a-stack.md

 #### 4.1 Adding line segments (for spine annotations)

 To create **spines**, a line segment has to be traced and then spines are attached to this segment.
+Fitting segments is done in Fiji and you need to set the path to Fiji in the [hard drive paths](hdd-paths) panel.
 See [stack annotations][12] for detailed instructions on creating line segments.

 - In a [stack][1] window, open the annotation toolbar with keyboard <kbd>[</kbd>.
 - Enable segment editing with the ‘Segments’ checkbox.
 - Create a new (empty) line segment with the + button.
 - Shift+click to make a series of 3D control point annotations along a dendritic segment.
+Make sure the X/Y position is near the center of the segment and the Z image plane is the brightest plane.
 - Continue making control points along the dendritic segment.
 - Fit the line segment in Fiji with a right-click on the new line segment (in the top left list of segment) and select ‘Make From Control Points - FIJI’.
+If this does not work, check your Fiji path in [hard drive paths](hdd-paths).

 #### 4.2 Adding annotations (spines and/or other)